GSA/notifications-api/docs/all.md

 **Step 1:  Make changes to the DNS records**

 1. If you haven't already, clone a local copy of [the GSA-TTS/dns repository](https://github.com/GSA-TTS/dns).
-1. Create a new branch and update the [`notify.gov.tf`]((https://github.com/GSA-TTS/dns/blob/main/terraform/notify.gov.tf)) Terraform file to update, create, or remove DNS records within Route53.
+1. Create a new branch and update the [`notify.gov.tf`]((https://github.com/GSA-TTS/dns/blob/main/terraform/notify.gov.tf)) Terraform file to update, create, or remove DNS records within AWS Route 53.
 1. Open a PR in the repository and verify that the plan output within CircleCI makes the changes that you expect.
 1. Request a PR review from the `@tts-tech-operations` team within the GSA-TTS GitHub org.
 1. Once the PR is approved and merged, verify that the apply step happened correctly within [CircleCI](https://app.circleci.com/pipelines/github/GSA-TTS/dns).

-**Steo 2:  Make changes to the domains and routes in Cloud.gov**
+**Step 2:  Make changes to the domains and routes in Cloud.gov**

-The domains and routes are managed via the [`external domain` service](https://www.cloud.gov/docs/services/external-domain-service/) within Cloud.gov.
+The domains and routes are managed via the [external domain service](https://www.cloud.gov/docs/services/external-domain-service/) within Cloud.gov.

 If you're creating new domains: